Lucky Friday Operations

 The Company offered a fixed 26-week time limit for which an employee can be on short-term disability, which the Company believes was the intent of the existing program.
 The Company believes the intent of the NOD program is to help those employees who are off work due to an illness or injury for up to 26 weeks (6 months), which is a standard period for short term disability programs.
 This program was not intended to be an endless leave situation.
 Under the 2010 CBA, employees may be paid for up to 26 weeks, and the Company is not looking to change this aspect.
 The Company offered language in Article 12 – Seniority, that allowed any employee rehired within 6 months of the exhaustion of NOD benefits to recapture his or her seniority.

-- Has the Company refused to meet and bargain with the Union?
+- Has the Company failed to negotiate with the Union?

 - Isn’t the proposal just asking a huge concession from the workforce?

-No, in fact many employees will make more money, and employees can increase their pay by advancing through the progression system.
-With higher base wages there is more certainty of pay regardless of what the price of silver is or when mine production is temporarily halted.
-While health benefits are reduced, they are the same as salaried employees, and the Company expects to pay more vacation pay under the proposed system than the current system.
+No, in fact many employees will make more money, and employees who are currently limited in their opportunities for growth due to the bid system can increase their skills and pay by advancing through the progression system.
+With higher base wages there is more certainty of pay, as the higher base wages will be paid even when the mine production is temporarily halted.
+While health benefits are reduced, they are the same as the salaried employees, and the Company expects to pay more vacation pay under the proposed system than the current system.

 The biggest issue is really the elimination of the bid system which benefits only a few and prevents employees from being rewarded in their jobs and compensation based upon their merit.